youshy/agnostic-api/README.md

 I was curious if there's any difference between the same API implementation in different languages - therefore, I present to you **Agnostic API**!
 (I know, it might not be the best name ever).

+## Two APIs

+The initial model was only to test the Read/Write actions using the DB, but after a chat with a friend, I came to realisation, that this is rather stupid - the differences in performance won't be that big to even care (we'll see) and also - you can tweak the performance of each API to be superfast.

+Therefore, small change of plans.
+There will be two APIs - one CRUD with DB (in this case **Mongo**), second one: **--To-Be-Updated--** probably get the request, kick off encryption on something and formulate JSON and return to the client.

 ## What is the model

 model: **User**